YCAMInterlab/Duration/README.md

 ### Receiving output

 Duration sends all it's data over OSC in bundles.
 Whenever a value changes it well send an update (whether you are just editing the track or it's playing back).
-The OSC messages are formatted as follows
+The OSC messages are formatted like this:

      /track/display/name <values as arguments>